 Stereo RCA audio cables look like this.
 They have two RCA connectors at each end - one for the left channel and one for the right channel.

-An RCA plug is also known as a phono plug or connector.
+An RCA plug is also commonly known as a phono plug or connector.
+So if you hear either term, they mean the same thing.

 A stereo analog audio connection is used to send 2-channel analog audio signals between devices.